philippgille/hello-netcoreapp/README.md

 Run: `docker run --rm my/hello-netcoreapp`

-Note: This works on Linux with the image for the Linux container, and on Windows with both, the image for the Linux container as well as the image for the Windows container.
+Note: This works on Linux with the image for the Linux container, and on Windows with both the image for the Linux container as well as the image for the Windows container.
 On Windows you can configure which kind of containers you want to run.

 Simplify running the app
 ------------------------